daserzw/satosa-oidc-to-saml/README.md

 * https://lists.sunet.se/pipermail/satosa-users/
 * https://lists.sunet.se/pipermail/satosa-dev/

-This notes are based on SATOSA version 6.1.0.
+This notes are based on SATOSA version 6.1.0 and has been tested on a Debian Buster dstribution.

 ## Architecture